Opentrons/opentrons/api/docs/v2/pipettes/configuring.rst

 Tip Rack Adapters
 -----------------

 Partial tip pickup requires a tip rack that is placed directly in a deck slot.
 When picking up fewer than 96 tips, the 96-channel pipette lowers onto the tip rack in a horizontally offset position.
 If the tip rack were in the tip rack adapter, the pipette would collide with the adapter's posts, which protrude above the top of the tip rack.
-If you configure a partial nozzle layout and then call ``pick_up_tip()`` on a tip rack that's in an adapter, the API will raise an error.
+If you configure a partial nozzle layout and then call ``pick_up_tip()`` on a tip rack that's loaded onto an adapter, the API will raise an error.

 On the other hand, full tip pickup requires the tip rack adapter.
 If the 96-channel pipette is in a full layout, either by default or by configuring ``style=ALL``, and you then call ``pick_up_tip()`` on a tip rack that's not in an adapter, the API will raise an error.